Kokopelli-Interfaces/kokopelli-vcv/README.md

 <a id="org2de341a"></a>

-### 4SIGNAL
+### 4SIG

-`4IGNAL` is `SIGNAL`, just with 4 ports instead of 1.
-Its used for capturing multiple signals, as it saves space compared to 4 `SIGNAL` modules set side by side.
+`4IGNAL` is `SIG`, just with 4 ports instead of 1.
+Its used for capturing multiple sigs, as it saves space compared to 4 `SIG` modules set side by side.